etohgame/kit/docs/client-objects/boosters.md

 Boosters grant the player a boost when they are interacted with.

 ## Use Cases
+Boosters can be used to give the player a movement boost.
+These can be either temporary or permanent until removed.

 ## Configuration
 | Name | Default Value | Description